 As you can probably guess from the photo above I have loads of books that helped me prepare for my trip to Japan.
 You definitely don’t need this many but I found each helped me in a different way, which I explain below.

 AJALT Japanese for Busy People (latest prices, order here)

 Recommended by the university where I studied a short course in Japanese, Japanese for Busy People was is a really helpful book as it doesn’t go into a crazy amount of detail.
 Just the situations you would normally use Japanese to survive as a tourist (or there on a business trip).

 The book has exercises so you can test your knowledge and also includes some notes about Japanese culture (I’ve also written my own article about do’s and don’ts when visiting Japan).
 A 70-minute audio CD covers the pronunciation from exercises from the book, which is also great.

-Berlitz Japanese Phrasebook and Audio (latest prices, order on Book Depository here)
+Berlitz Japanese Phrasebook and Audio (latest prices, order here)

 After using Lonely Planet phrase books exclusively for years I was introduced to Berlitz phrasebooks by a paid language course I took at my community college.
 Although the content is very similar to Lonely Planet’s (more below) I found some of the Berlitz phrases were more simplified, which made them easier to say and remember.
 The phrasebooks are also compact and cover most travelling situations.

 Overwhelmed by the thought of 2000+ kanji?
 Chineasy is going to be your best friend!
 Although this book is to help you learn Chinese, it’s a game changer when learning kanji (as this is derived from Chinese).
 The pronunciation of the symbols may be different than Japanese, but this this book is awesome because it easily breaks down the kanji into simple pictures to help you remember what they mean.
 If you forget how to say them at least you’ll be able to read the basics and know what they mean, which is perfect if you’re a visual learner like me.